Arziel1992/Z-S-Overview-Pack/README.md

 ### Changelog
 ##### How to read versions
 >Starting from Version v2.66.2012, versioning has been standardized.
 >Starting from this version up to the newest, should allow to keep a better track of the modifications.
 >- A.BB.XXYY - NAME
 	- A	= Game update
-		- Only if overview types and states are affected
+		- Only if overview types and states are affected.
-		- Resets version sub-classifications to 0)
+		- Resets version sub-classifications to 0.
-	- B		= Pack and Layout deployment changes (addition, deletion, split, rename and adjustements)
+	- BB = Pack and Layout deployment changes
+		- Addition, deletion, split, rename and adjustements.
-	- XX	= Preset changes amount(addition, deletion, split, rename and adjustements)
+	- XX = Preset changes amount
+		- Addition, deletion, split, rename and adjustements.
 		- Amounts are added up to the previous version amounts to show the current total of modifications.
-	- YY	= Preset updates amount(types by categories and states changes)
+	- YY = Preset updates amount
+		- Types by categories and states changes.
 		- Amounts are added up to the previous version amounts to show the current total of modifications.
 	- NAME	= Shout out to the player(s) that provided the most feedback during the version development.